 So how can you use Publish or Perish to follow up on publications that cite your seminal publications?
 Simply right-click on the seminal work and chose Lookup citations in Publish or Perish.
 This will look all referring works and present them ordered by the number of citations.
 The screenshot below shows the ten most highly cited articles that cite the first publication on born globals (Rennie 1996).
 Of these, six were already included in our initial search, as they have born global in the title.

 Of the remaining articles, those by Alba et al. and Quelch & Klein are probably not very relevant.
 However, the publications by Rialp, Rialp & Knight and Jones & Covielo appear highly relevant, even though they do not mention the terms born global in the title.

-Searching Microsoft Academic in Publish or Perish version 5
+Searching Microsoft Academic in Publish or Perish from version 5 onwards

 - Microsoft Academic doesn't have a limit for the number of results.
 Hence you can instruct Publish or Perish to return more than 1000 results by changing the maximum number of result per query in the preferences.